processone/docs.ejabberd.im/content/admin/configuration.md

 If you define specific Access rights in a virtual host, remember that the globally defined Access rights have precedence over those.
-This means that, in case of conflict, the Access granted or denied in the global server is used and the Access of a virtual host doesn’t have effect.
+This means that, in case of conflict, the Access granted or denied in the global server is used and the Access of a virtual host doesn't have effect.

 Example: